Alaska Airlines: In-flight internet access

 All Alaska Airlines jets are equipped with an in-flight Wi-Fi and streaming entertainment system.
 It had been announced that soon internet access service will move to a flat $8 charge per flight, but that change only applies to the satellite WiFi-based aircraft.
 On the older systems, internet service is still fee-based for all passengers, depending on the length of the flight.
 Streaming entertainment and electronic messaging services are free.

 Alaska launched trials of In-flight Wi-Fi Internet service in 2009.
 The airline tested both the Row44 satellite-based system, before picking the land-based Gogo Inflight Internet system in February 2010.
 In October 2010, flights between Anchorage and Fairbanks were the first to receive in-flight internet service.
 In the following months, the system was expanded to cover all routes, except for Hawaii.
 Alaska Airlines began switching to a satellite-based system in the third quarter of 2019, which is available on all flights, including flights over the Atlantic and Pacific oceans.
 As of February 2020, 126 of 241 aircraft have satellite WiFi installed.

+In August 2025, Alaska Airlines announced the launch of Starlink WiFi onboard all aircraft by 2027.
+As of late July 2026, approximately 142 aircraft across the Alaska Airlines and Hawaiian Airlines fleets had Starlink WiFi installed.

 Reward programs

 Atmos Rewards

 The frequent-flyer program of Alaska Airlines and its subsidiary Horizon Air is called Atmos Rewards, formerly known as Mileage Plan.
 The program's airline partners include members of all three major airline alliances (Oneworld, SkyTeam, and Star Alliance), as well as several unaffiliated carriers.
 The Atmos Rewards program has no membership fee and allows one-way redemption.
 Accumulated miles do not expire.
-The Plan has elite tiers (MVP, MVP Gold, MVP Gold 75K, and MVP Gold 100k) for frequent travelers, who are provided with increased travel benefits.
+The program has elite tiers (Silver, Gold, Platinum, and Titanium) for frequent travelers, who are provided with increased travel benefits.